A Kill in the Morning

 With spies, assassins, pirates, hot chicks, tight leather, secret underground bases and incredible doomsday weapons it’s an unputdownable, commercial spy thriller.
 It’s set in a unique, intriguing and surprising world and mixes historical supporting characters with engaging and sympathetic protagonists.

 Alternate History Flag for A Kill in the Morning

-In the Alternate History of A Kill in the Morning , the British Mandate of Palestine has become a dominion of the British Empire.
+In the Alternate History of A Kill in the Morning , Israel is a dominion of the British Empire.

 Want to read it?

 Alternatively, sign up below then I’ll notify you when it comes out, and you’ll have my monthly free story to keep you going in the meantime.

 If you’d like to discuss A Kill in the Morning , please email me .
 Otherwise feel free to share it using the buttons below.